Divertimento for String Orchestra (Bartók): Interpretation

 Perhaps the greatest challenge faced by the conductor and ensemble who undertakes to perform this work is one of understanding this work within Bartók's oeuvre.
 Bartók's music has now attained the “serious” stature and consideration that it deserves, and yet with this respect comes a focus on the music's structure, its rhetorical strengths, its highly evolved tonal and rhythmic elements.

 A quick look at the score demonstrates that even though Bartók wrote the Divertimento very quickly, he still provided his customary highly detailed instructions for performance.
-The first 24 measures contain two highly coordinated allargandi, which serve to exaggerate the slightly off-kilter rhythm and sense of melodic propulsion.
+The first 24 measures contain two highly coordinated allargando, which serve to exaggerate the slightly off-kilter rhythm and sense of melodic propulsion.
 Bartók shifts timbres continually in this movement by alternating between tutti strings and soloists.
 The first mistake that a conductor may make is to allow his soloists to play with the typical orchestral solo attitude of “now it is my chance to be heard”.
 Nearly all the solo portions of the first movement are marked piano or mezzo-piano, and are often inserted between forte statements by the tutti strings.
 Clearly, by drastically reducing both the musical forces and the written dynamic Bartók was striving for some rather extreme shifts of aural mass.
 These shifts serve to heighten the lively, spontaneous character of the movement.

 Bartók is also well known for his tempo markings, “…meticulous in the precise timings of his works, down to seconds, often showing the duration of each section of a movement.”
 The exact timings are given in the Divertimento score, and tempo markings are precisely given.
 The second movement includes 14 different metronome markings in only 74 bars of music, with measures 50–54 each having their own metronome marking.
-Recordings which adhere to the given timings tend to exhibit the typical Bartokian brightness in the outer movements, and the appropriately languorous “night music” atmosphere in the middle movement.
+Recordings which adhere to the given timings tend to exhibit the typical Bartókian brightness in the outer movements, and the appropriately languorous “night music” atmosphere in the middle movement.